Eliav2/how-react-hooks-work/README.md

 The article is not for starters, and I will assume that you have some experience with React and React hooks.

-please feel free to re-read sections, and ask your best friend Google when it's needed. also feel free to ask questions on [discussion](https://github.com/Eliav2/how-react-hooks-work/discussions) in the repo if you really feel stuck.
+please feel free to re-read sections, and ask your best friend Google when it's needed. also, feel free to ask questions on [discussion](https://github.com/Eliav2/how-react-hooks-work/discussions) in the repo if you really feel stuck.

 #### Links